kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/fnl_img.jpg)

-The above six steps are implemented in a pipeline in `process_image()` (in cell 18).
+The above six steps are implemented in a pipeline in `process_image()` (implemented in cell 18).
 It takes one image at a time and does each of the above steps in sequence.

 ---